Last Updated on June 23, 2022 by Laura Turner

 Attention Pre-dents!
 This is your go-to guide for everything you need to know about the Dental Admission Test (DAT) and how to study for it.
-While taking this monstrous test is a daunting task, I believe anyone can do well on it if you go into studying with the right resources and mind-set.
+While taking this monstrous test is a daunting task, I believe anyone can do well on it if you study with the right resources and mindset.

 The test consists of 4 sections:

 - Survey of the

 - Biology (40 questions)